bcace/bcace.github.io/tay.md

 To verify that the simulation is running correctly there is a separate agent variable which accumulates results of interactions with other agents.
 This value is compared with the same value from a previous simulation run where the model was the same, but a different structure was used.
 Some small differences are always present because of floating point errors, but this is a kind of interaction result that quickly and drastically diverges if there are any race conditions or errors in neighbor-finding.

 Variables in these experiments can be grouped into model variables and system variables.
 Model variables can be the number of agents in the model, agent distribution in space (density and "clumpiness"), interaction radii, and how demanding the interaction code is.
-System variables are the number of threads the simulation is running on, the space partitioning structure used (including whether it's a CPU or a GPU structure), `depth_correction` (where applicable), and any structure-specific settings like `GpuSimple` structure's `direct` setting or hash table size dictated by the available memory for the `CpuGrid` structure.
+System variables are the number of threads the simulation is running on, the space partitioning structure used (including whether it's a CPU or a GPU structure), `depth_correction` (where applicable), and any structure-specific settings like `GpuSimple` structure's `direct` setting or hash table size dictated by the available memory for the `CpuHashGrid` structure.

 So far I only had the chance to run simulations on my ThinkPad T480 with the i5-8250U processor (4 physical and 8 logical processors, base frequency 1.6 Ghz, max. frequency 3.4 GHz (Turbo Boost)) and UHD Graphics 620 (I used Intel's OpenCL SDK for GPU simulations).
 GPU results are just there to verify that the system works correctly, with consistent simulation results, even when switching between CPU and GPU strucures during simulation runs.